 46th BCS preliminary test on March 9

-The preliminary test of the 46th Bangladesh Civil Service (BCS) examinations will be held on March 9 this year.
+The preliminary test of the 46th Bangladesh Civil Service (BCS) examinations will be held on March 9.

 The exams will be held in Dhaka, Rajshahi, Chattogram, Khulna, Barishal, Sylhet, Rangpur, and Mymensingh.
 The two-hour test will start at 10:00am.

-Information regarding exam venues, seat plans and other instructions will be available at the BPSC website: www.bpsc.gov.bd and Tele talk Bangladesh Ltd website: http://bpsc.teletalk.com.bd
+Information regarding exam venues, seat plans and other instructions will be available on the websites of BPSC and Teletalk Bangladesh Ltd.

 The PSC published the 46th BCS circular seeking applications for 3,140 posts.
 According to a report by Prothom Alo, about 338,000 candidates have applied for the exams.